ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Methods

 \subsection{Definitions and Notations}

-For the convenience of subsequent demonstrations, here we define activation sparsity within LLMs in detail.
-Since the activation function mainly exists in the FFN layers of LLMs, we first formalize the computation process of FFNs.
-Given the hidden dimension $d_{model}$ and the FFN intermediate dimension $d_{ff}$, the computation process of a gated FFN (i.e., the most widely adopted FFN architecture in recent Transformer-based LLMs~\cite{dauphin2017language,shazeer2020glu}) can be formalized as:
+For the convenience of subsequent demonstrations, here we define activation sparsity in detail.
+Since the activation function mainly exists in the FFNs within LLMs, we first discuss the computation process of FFNs.
+Given the hidden dimension $d_{model}$ and the intermediate dimension $d_{ff}$, the computation process of a gated FFN (i.e., the most widely adopted FFN architecture in recent LLMs~\cite{dauphin2017language,shazeer2020glu}) can be formalized as:

 where $\mathbf{x}\in\mathbb{R}^{d_{model}}$, $\mathbf{s}, \mathbf{x}_1\in\mathbb{R}^{d_{ff}}$, $\sigma$, and $\odot$ denote the input hidden states, the gating scores, the intermediate outputs, the activation function, and the element-wise multiplication respectively. $\mathbf{W}_s,\mathbf{W}_1\in\mathbb{R}^{d_{ff} \times d_{model}}$ and $\mathbf{W}_2\in\mathbb{R}^{d_{model} \times d_{ff}}$ are learnable weights.